aviralgupta752/GoGit/CONTRIBUTORS/IIITA/Third_year/Aviral Gupta/info.md

 <b>Ques 1 - Why would one ever need to ever reorder his commits?</b><br>
 Reordering of commits is done, if the commits makes more sense in reordered form or if the commits are to be squashed.

+<b>Ques 2 - What are Git Submodules?
+Why are they used?</b><br>
+Git Submodules allows us to keep a git repo as a subdirectory of another git repo.
+They enable a Git repository to track version history of external code.<br>
+Main use of it I found was to integrate the work of two different parties.
+One can also track changes in several repositories via a central one repo.